-I reckon it has been a while since my last post, but if you are familiar with university, autumn and winter seasons are pretty involved, naturally dense with disquisitions, presentations, exams, and more specifically for me, conducting research at the laboratory—channelling my inner mad scientist.
-Nevertheless, even offline, I continue to compose and record floating thoughts on my old typewriter or in my leather-bound notebooks, and those who follow me on Instagram are well aware that nothing hinders me from documenting memories through the camera lens.
+I reckon it has been a while since my last post, but if you are familiar with university, autumn and winter seasons are quite involved, naturally dense with disquisitions, presentations, exams, and more specifically for me, conducting research at the laboratory—channelling my inner mad scientist!
+Nevertheless, even offline, I continue to compose and record floating thoughts on my old typewriter or in my leather-bound notebooks.

-In November, I was deeply humbled to have my photography work displayed on my own wall in the Eye for an Eye exhibit, hosted by Hands Down, alongside the masterpieces of National Geographic, Time, Getty Images, and numerous other brilliant contributors from around the globe.
-It was incredible and inspiring.
-It was the first time I had my work framed 20x30” in a gallery and my first time in LA—as well as the West Coast of the United States.
-I have been to Alaska, but I suppose that is a different story.
-Nonetheless, LA was a convivial and invigorating experience.
+I was deeply humbled to have my photography work displayed on my own wall in the Eye for an Eye exhibit, hosted by Hands Down, alongside the masterpieces of National Geographic, Time, Getty Images, and numerous other brilliant contributors from around the globe.
+It was incredibly inspiring.
+It was my first time in LA and the first time I had my work framed 20x30” in a gallery.
+It was a true honour.

 Besides flying across the country for the exhibit, I took the chance to explore LA a bit.
 Presented here are a few favourite memories cherished with my better half.
 I shall return to experience more of the city in the future.